A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Paxil

-Paxil is the brand name for the medication paroxetine, which belongs to a class of drugs called selective serotonin reuptake inhibitors (SSRIs).
+Paxil is the brand name for the medication Paroxetine, which belongs to a class of drugs called selective serotonin reuptake inhibitors (SSRIs).

 Paroxetine is primarily used to treat various mental health conditions, including: